Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-06-10-mineserver-feedback.md

 - Server Manager in app, you can install plugins, restart the server, check the chat history,etc
 - Back up the server every hour to keep the map safe.

-If you want to build a stable and secure minecraft server, Email to sky@itoytoy.com We will select some users to build the server for free.
+If you want to build a stable and secure minecraft server, Email to sky@itoytoy.com
+We will invite some users to create the server for free.